RishiGupta12/SerialPundit/README.md

 OTHERS
 - Vendor libraries like D2XX from ftdi, SimpleIO from microchip, USBXpress from silicon labs etc supported.
 - X/Y/Z FTP API with finite state machine, progress listener for GUI applications, text/binary mode, abort command and send/receive in parallel.
-- Extraction of shared libraries at user defined locations for security.
+- Extraction of shared libraries at user defined locations for isolated environment and security.
 - Input and Output byte stream (blocking and non-blocking) for serial port communication.
 - CRC and other utility class for common functions for quick application development.
 - Optimized read and write methods for single byte, multiple byte or string sending/receiving.